slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-words-important.md

 #### leave
 1. left the people in the nursing home to die

+#### catch
+1. you go ahead, I will catch up.
+2. if you didn't yesterdays episode.

 #### Galois
 1. get, make, take, leave maybe just the most important words in English, they